 Some good things to know: Yoga is done wearing comfortable clothes.
 Layers are great as we warm up and cool down.
 Yoga is generally done barefoot.
 The Prana Center has mats you can borrow and water is always available at no charge.
 There is a place to change if you want that!

 Why wait?
 There’s no time like today to get started on a path to health and fitness.
 Sign up today!

 Next session: Feb.
 6, 12, 20, 27, March 5, 12, 19, 26, April 2, 9

 Back to Prana home page.

-This powerful class adds low amounts of resistance to aid in building lean muscle and bone density.
+This powerful, enjoyable class adds low amounts of resistance to aid in building lean muscle and bone density.
 It is wonderful for toning and weight management.
 The perfect class if you are looking to get stronger in a safe, controlled setting.
 Appropriate for all levels, including beginners.
-The teachers use a variety of tools, including hand weights, resistance bands and stability balls for a fun and varied practice.
-Now offered Monday, Wednesday and Friday mornings 9:15-10:15.
+The teachers use a variety of tools, including hand weights and resistance bands for a fun and varied practice.

 This incredibly relaxing candlelight class weaves in gentle movement and stretching with a series of prop-supported postures that you hold passively, unwinding deeply-held tension and restoring balance to mind, body and spirit.
-Class ends with deep relaxation to ease into a good night’s sleep.
+Roberta reads you poetry as you breathe and stretch into bliss.
+Class ends with deep relaxation guided by Roberta’s soothing voice, to ease you into a good night’s sleep.
 Have a chocolate after class and appreciate it with mindfulness.